joagre/ratatoskr/ideas/r.md

 runtime, a check is conducted to verify that the bound variable matches the rvalue.

-The use of the `this` constructor calling itself might initially seem confusing.
+The `this` constructor calling itself might initially seem confusing.
 However, this is the final step a constructor must perform to actually initialize its member variables.
-The `:` notation in Satie is a method to call a function with named parameters, and a constructor can call itself using its member variables as named parameters.
-This self-referential mechanism is an integral part of Satie's approach to object construction and initialization.
+The `:` notation is a way to call a function with **named** parameters, and a constructor can call itself using its member variables as named parameters.
+This self-referential mechanism is an integral part of Satie's support for functional encapsulation.

 That covers the basics, but naturally, many aspects are left unexplained at this stage.
 The rest is in the gory details.

 ## Building and executing

-The compiler for is named `sac`, and the bytecode it generates is executed using the `sa` runner.
+The compiler is named `sac`, and the bytecode it generates can be executed using the `sa` runner.
 This process was outlined in the introduction chapter above and is reiterated here for clarity: